openvinotoolkit/openvino_notebooks/notebooks/wav2lip/README.md

 [Wav2Lip](https://github.com/Rudrabha/Wav2Lip) is a novel approach to generate accurate 2D lip-synced videos in the wild with only one video and an audio clip.
 Wav2Lip leverages an accurate lip-sync “expert" model and consecutive face frames for accurate, natural lip motion generation.

 In this notebook, we introduce how to enable and optimize Wav2Lippipeline with OpenVINO.
-This is adoptation of the blog article [Enable 2D Lip Sync Wav2Lip Pipeline with OpenVINO Runtime](https://blog.openvino.ai/blog-posts/enable-2d-lip-sync-wav2lip-pipeline-with-openvino-runtime).
+This is adaptation of the blog article [Enable 2D Lip Sync Wav2Lip Pipeline with OpenVINO Runtime](https://blog.openvino.ai/blog-posts/enable-2d-lip-sync-wav2lip-pipeline-with-openvino-runtime).

 Here is Wav2Lip pipeline overview: